-The world's two largest economies - the US and China - are locked in an escalating trade battle.
+The world's two largest economies have been locked in a bitter trade battle.

 The dispute has seen the US and China impose tariffs on hundreds of billions of dollars worth of one another's goods.

 US President Donald Trump has long accused China of unfair trading practices and intellectual property theft.

 In China, there is a perception that America is trying to curb its rise as a global economic power.

 Negotiations are ongoing but have proven difficult.
 In January, the two sides signed a preliminary deal but some of the thorniest issues remain unresolved.

 Uncertainties around the trade war have hurt businesses and weighed on the global economy.